nhowley72/TIKR/GITHUB_ACTIONS_FIX.md

 3. **Path Issues**: Make sure file paths in the workflow match your repository structure.

-You can check the workflow logs for specific error messages that will help identify what's wrong.
+4. **Logs**: Check the workflow logs for specific error messages that will help identify what's wrong.

+## IMPORTANT: Security Note

+NEVER commit sensitive credentials to your repository:
+- Don't commit files like `github-secret.txt` or `firebase-service-account.json`
+- Always use GitHub Secrets for sensitive information
+- Check that your `.gitignore` file excludes sensitive files